yvgg/RepData_PeerAssessment1/PA1_template.md

 I removed missing values using the function is.na and which.
 And I decided to fill up theses values with the mean for that 5-minute interval because I think is a good representation for them.

-The mean steps per day without missing values is `r mean_steps_perday_clean` and the standart deviation is `r std_steps_perday_clean`.
-The mean is equal to the other one `r mean_steps_perday`, but standart deviation no, `r std_steps_perday`.
+The mean steps per day without missing values is 1.0766189 &times; 10<sup>4</sup> and the standart deviation is 3974.390746.
+The mean is equal to the other one 1.0766189 &times; 10<sup>4</sup>, but standart deviation no, 4269.1804927.
 As we have used the mean steps per day to fill up the missing values, the mean remains respect of the old data with missing values.

 ## Are there differences in activity patterns between weekdays and weekends?